WHO Team Calls Gaza's Al-Shifa Hospital A 'Bloodbath'

 Only 30 patients can receive dialysis daily.

-All health infrastructure in the Gaza strip has been hard hit by bombardments.
+All health infrastructure in the Gaza strip has been hard hit by bombardments and ground operations carried out by the Israeli army.

 The WHO said it would reinforce Al-Shifa "in the coming weeks" in order for it to resume basic services.